codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Usage</b></summary>

-### Env vars
+### Env Vars

-Environment variables are evaluated based on the following order to allow flexibility when running in production:
+Environment variables are evaluated in the following order to allow flexibility when running in production:
 1. `.env` file
 2. environment variables
 3. cmd flags (if available)